 Types of International Travel

 - Education Abroad (PNW-sponsored): Education Abroad includes programs and experiences in which PNW students complete part of their degree program outside the U.S., including classroom study, research, intern or externships, company visits, and service learning.
 These opportunities either award PNW credit or are a part of a student’s degree program.
 Education Abroad programs must be formally organized through the Office of Global Engagement (OGE) and approved by leadership of the sponsoring academic unit, OGE, and the Office of Academic Affairs.
 A health and safety review conducted by the International Travel Advisory Committee (ITAC) will be conducted for proposals to high-risk destinations as described below.

 - Non-Education Abroad Activity (PNW-sponsored): Non-Education Abroad PNW-sponsored activities include student travel outside of the U.S. sponsored by a PNW unit and/or financed through a PNW account, but which do not award students academic credit or are part of their degree program.
 These activities are required to undergo a risk management review facilitated by the Office of Global Engagement.
 Additionally, approvals from the leadership of any sponsoring academic units and approval from Academic Affairs are necessary.
-Participants are required to pay an international services administrative fee, which includes international health insurance coverage through the PNW policy, registration in a traveler database, health and safety resources, and emergency support.
+Participants are required to pay an international services administrative fee of $75 and the cost of Purdue’s required international health insurance coverage (estimated at $35 per month abroad).
+This covers registration in a traveler database, health and safety resources, and emergency support.